jonatasdemello/codility-javascript/README.md

-# Codility Lessons
+# Codility Lessons Using TDD

 The goal of this project is to show how to solve coding problems using TDD.

-For this I will use the [Codility Developer Trining](https://app.codility.com/programmers/) site lessons.
+For this I will use the [Codility Developer Training](https://app.codility.com/programmers/) site lessons.
 Please go ahead and create an account there and start exploring.

 In the process of learning or during a coding interview, the process (how) is much more important than the result itself.